 The Corporation and its operations are subject to Canadian, U.S. and other countries' environmental laws and regulations.
 The Corporation's customers are responsible for obtaining environmental permits necessary for drilling.
-Compliance with environmental laws and regulations has generally not required the Corporation to make substantial capital expenditures in the past and the Corporation does not expect environmental compliance to require significant capital expenditures in the foreseeable future, nor does it expect that these requirements will impact its earnings or competitive position.
+Compliance with environmental laws and regulations has generally not required the Corporation to make substantial capital expenditures in the past.